-You don’t want to be caught without your essentials while out at sea.
-Forgetting to pack necessities can be even more costly on a cruise than your standard vacation — as you’ll likely only have the shops onboard, which can be quite harmful for your best travel credit card.
+You don't want to be caught without your essentials when you're in the middle of the ocean.
+Forgetting to pack necessities can be even more costly on a cruise than your standard vacation — as you'll likely only have the shops onboard.

-Being a careless packer can add up for a cruise vacation.
+Being a careless packer can add up for a cruise vacation, even if you have one of the best travel credit cards.
 To keep you from overspending in the gift shop, here are 15 things that are easy to forget when packing.

 If you’re over 50, take advantage of massive travel discounts and trip-planning resources